 Roaming in our Europe Zone is included in your tariff, so you can use data, make calls and send texts just like you do at home.
 However, this service is only available for occasional travel (like holidays or short breaks), and not for long stays abroad.

 Using our services in our Europe Zone for more than 63 days in any four month period is what we consider to be unfair use.
 If you do this, we’ll send you a fair usage notification by text.
 If you continue to use these services after we’ve notified you, we’ll apply surcharges for further usage that we recognise as over usage.

-These surcharges are £4.50 per Gigabyte for data, 3.3p per minute for calls and 1p per text and they’ll appear on your bill 14 days after you receive the initial fair usage notification.
-We’ll stop applying surcharges to your Europe Zone usage once the majority of your usage over the previous four months has been in the UK.
+These surcharges are £3.60 per GB for data, 3.3p per minute for calls and 1p per text.
+The surcharges will appear on your next months bill.
+We’ll stop applying surcharges to your European Zone usage once the majority of your usage over the previous four months has been in the UK.

 What options do I have?

-You can continue to use your phone in our Europe Zone, but you should be aware that usage will be charged at the rates given above.
-As an example, if you use 1GB of data and 100 texts after receiving the fair usage notification, you’ll be charged an extra £5.50 – that’s £4.50 for the data and £1 for the texts.
+You can continue to use your phone in our Europe Zone, but should be aware that usage will be charged at the rates given above.
+As an example, if you use 1GB of data and 100 texts after receiving the notification, you’ll be charged an extra £4.60 – that’s £3.60 for the data and £1 for the texts.

 Another option is to turn off your phone on the days you don’t need it.
 These days won’t be counted as Europe Zone usage.

 If you find yourself living in the EU for a long period of time, it may be more cost-effective for you to buy a local sim card or take out a contract with a local network.
 You might like to check whether your phone is locked to our network.